ariandy/adonis-chat/README.md

 ## Endpoints
 * `POST api/auth/login`, for login purpose.
 * `GET /api/v1/rooms`, to see all of the rooms list.
-* `GET /api/v1/rooms/:id/chats`, to see all off the message in room
+* `GET /api/v1/rooms/:id/chats`, to see all off the message in room.
-* `POST /api/v1/messages`, send a message
+* `POST /api/v1/messages`, send a message.

 ## Requirements
 * [`npm`](https://www.npmjs.com/get-npm)
 * [`adonisjs`](https://adonisjs.com)